 It is recommended that users copy the contents of the Run/ directory to a new location to begin their work.
+Additional requirements to run WRF-Hydro under its various compilations are as follows:

-When compiling for coupled WRF/WRF-Hydro simulations, the WRF-Hydro system is called as a function inside the WRF model and thus only one executable is created.
-In the case of coupled WRF/WRF-Hydro compiling, a successful compilation will produce only a single "wrf.exe" file will be created and it will be placed in the main/ directory of the WRF model.
+1) When compiling for coupled WRF/WRF-Hydro simulations, the WRF-Hydro system is called as a function inside the WRF model and thus only one executable is created.
+In the case of coupled WRF/WRF-Hydro compiling, a successful compilation will produce only a single "wrf.exe" file will be created and it will be placed in the main/ directory of the WRF model. "hydro/HYDRO.TBL" and "hydro/hydro.namelist" are required to run "wrf.exe" and they must be present in the directory in which WRF is executed.